VenkataManognaKopparapu/VenkataManognaKopparapu/README.md

 # Hi there, I'm Venkata ! 👋

-I'm a **Frontend Developer**, currently pursuing my Master's in Information Systems at Northeastern University.
+I'm a **Frontend Developer**, graduated Master's in Information Systems at Northeastern University.
 I enjoy working with web technologies to build user-friendly applications and am always eager to learn new things!

 ### 💼 What I do:
 - **Frontend development** using **React**, **HTML**, **CSS**, and **JavaScript**.